-This Code of Ethics and Business Conduct is a statement of our commitment to integrity and high ethical standards in all that we do at Morgan Stanley.
+This Code of Ethics and Business Conduct is a statement of our commitment to integrity and the highest ethical standards in all that we do at Morgan Stanley.
 This Code of Ethics defines the standards of conduct that we expect from our directors, officers and employees to help us make the right decisions in the course of performing our jobs.
-Officers and employees should read it together with the Morgan Stanley Code of Conduct (Code of Conduct) and other applicable Firm policies and procedures.

-This Code of Ethics does not cover every legal or ethical question that you may face at Morgan Stanley.
-Indeed, no code can attempt to anticipate the myriad issues that arise in a business as diverse and dynamic as ours.
-However, by following this Code of Ethics and our other policies and procedures, by adhering to the letter and the spirit of all applicable laws and regulations, and above all by applying sound judgment to your activities, you can demonstrate your commitment to our core values: Putting Clients First, Doing the Right Thing, Leading with Exceptional Ideas, and Giving Back.
+The Code of Ethics does not cover every legal or ethical question that you may face at Morgan Stanley.
+Indeed, no code can anticipate the myriad issues that arise in a business as diverse and dynamic as ours.
+However, by following this Code of Ethics and our other policies and procedures, by adhering to the letter and the spirit of all applicable laws and regulations and, above all, by applying sound judgment to your activities, you can demonstrate your commitment to the highest standards of ethical behavior that we expect of all directors, officers and employees.